Famous Birthdays·March 14·Kirby Puckett

 Biography

-Kirby Puckett arrived in the major leagues looking nothing like a classic athlete, but his compact, powerful frame and boundless energy quickly made him the heart of the Minnesota Twins.
-His game was a thrilling blend of defensive wizardry in center field, a bat that seemed to find gaps at will, and a smile that lit up the Metrodome.
-In 1991, he authored one of the most iconic moments in World Series history, leaping against the plexiglass wall in Game 6 to rob Atlanta's Ron Gant of extra bases, then hitting a game-winning, walk-off home run in the 11th inning to force a Game 7.
-That sequence was pure Puckett: all-out effort followed by triumphant flair.
-He was a 10-time All-Star and six-time Gold Glove winner, but his legacy is defined by leadership and consistency, batting over .300 in eight seasons and collecting over 2,000 hits before his career was tragically cut short by irreversible retina damage.
-His sudden retirement left a void in the game, but the memory of his exuberant play endures.
+Kirby Puckett played center field for the Minnesota Twins with defensive wizardry and a bat that found gaps.
+In 1991, he leaped against the plexiglass wall in Game 6 of the World Series to rob Atlanta's Ron Gant of extra bases, then hit a walk-off home run in the 11th inning to force a Game 7.
+He was a 10-time All-Star and six-time Gold Glove winner.
+He batted over .300 in eight seasons and collected over 2,000 hits before irreversible retina damage ended his career.
+His sudden retirement left a void, but the memory of his exuberant play endures.

 Baby Boomers